Quick Answer

 10 Does the free plan have PandaDoc branding on documents?

-Yes, the Free eSign plan and lower-tier paid plans include PandaDoc branding/watermarks on documents.
-Removing branding requires upgrading to higher-priced plans.
-Some users report logos appearing on emails even on the $20/month Starter plan.
+Yes, the Free plan and the Starter plan include PandaDoc branding/watermarks on documents.
+Removing branding requires upgrading to the Business plan ($49/user/month annual, $65/user/month monthly) or Enterprise.
+Some users report logos appearing on emails even on the Starter plan at $19/user/month annual.